makerdao/oracles-v2/README.md

 ## Summary

-Oracle client written in bash that utilizes secure scuttlebutt for offline message passing along with signed price data to validate identity and authenticity on-chain.
+Oracle client written in bash that utilizes secure scuttlebutt for offchain message passing along with signed price data to validate identity and authenticity on-chain.

 ## Design Goals